phillip-kruger/phillip-kruger.github.io/_posts/2020-02-20-microprofile_graphql_introduction.md

 **"Under-fetching is not having enough data with a call to an endpoint, leading you to call a second endpoint."**

-So in REST we had to make a call, that returned too much data, so we needed to filter the data to get what we want (over-fetching) and then we had to make another call to another service to get the rest of the data we need (under-fetching)
+So in REST we had to make a call, that returned too much data and we had to filter the data to get what we wanted (over-fetching) and then we had to make another call to another service to get the rest of the data we needed (under-fetching)

-In GraphQL we could make one all that return all the data we need.
+In GraphQL we could make one call to return all the data we need.

-And when you did not need the score data, that method will never be called, making the backend more efficient.
+And when you don't need need the score data, that method will never be called, making the back-end more efficient.

 ## Mutations

 In GraphQL, everything other that fetching data (GET) is called a `mutation` (PUT, POST, DELETE).

-Every mutation change the data, and then return the result.
+Every mutation changes the data, and then returns the result.

 Let's say we need to create / update a person, we can add the following method to our existing Endpoint: